MicrosoftDocs/query-docs/query-languages/dax/search-function-dax.md

 - The search function is accent sensitive.
 Searching for "á" will find the first occurrence of 'á' but no occurrences of 'a', 'à', or the capitalized versions 'A', 'Á'.

-- By using this function, you can locate one text string within a second text string, and return the position where the first string starts.

 - You can use the SEARCH function to determine the location of a character or text string within another text string, and then use the MID function to return the text, or use the REPLACE function to change the text.

 - If the **find_text** cannot be found in **within_text**, the formula returns an error.
 This behavior is like Excel, which returns #VALUE if the substring is not found.
 Nulls in **within_text** will be interpreted as an empty string in this context.